Zamir95/Piano-Project/README.md

 # Piano-Project
-This filecontains a hard coded piano class that I made with sound and background
+This file contains a hard coded piano class that I made with sound and background